RomainValmo/killersh/kubernetes-pod-error/intro/text.md

 ### Hello all ,

-Welcome to these exercice to analyse some pods errors
+Welcome to these exercises to analyse some pods errors

 Enjoy your killershell